Krakus vodka — frequently asked questions

 Who makes Krakus vodka and who owns the brand?

-The basic permit holder is Euro Liquor, LLC.
-According to TTB COLA records, Euro Liquor, LLC holds the basic permit under which Krakus labels are approved.
+The U.S. importer of record is Euro Liquor, LLC.
+According to TTB COLA records, Euro Liquor, LLC holds the basic permit under which Krakus labels are approved; TTB filings record the permit holder, not who distills the spirit.
 Parent-company ownership is not part of TTB public filings and is not included here.

 What proof is Krakus vodka?